 Have you been working at your job for quite some time?
 Mastering your skills and responsibilities is important, but can reduce one’s enthusiasm for the work itself.
 Sometimes the work stops being fun because you could do it in your sleep.
 Maybe you’re bored at your job because you’re no longer feeling challenged–which is a human need.

-A great way to energize your outlook is by stepping out of your comfort zone or take some risks.
+A great way to energize your outlook is by stepping out of your comfort zone or taking some risks.
 For instance, try scoping out new responsibilities such as a new project or task outside of your regular workload.

 4. Simplify Your Workload